 - You’ve purchased a Windows 10 Pro upgrade in the Windows Store and successfully activated Windows 10.

-- You’re part of the Windows Insider Program and you have upgraded your genuine activated copy Windows 7 or Windows 8.1 to the latest Windows 10 Insider Preview build.
+- You’re part of the Windows Insider Program and have upgraded your genuine activated copy of Windows 7 or 8.1 to the latest Windows 10 Insider Preview build.

 - You have obtained a copy of Windows 10 from an authorized retailer.